mihalay123/fire-plus-algebra-api/README.md

 ### Rest API example

-For my goal I have been used Express library.\
+For my goal I have been used Express library.

-The list of endpoints conteined in `routers` folder
+The list of endpoints conteined in `routers` folder.